 First off, the cemetery warrants two other CTMQ pages; one for its placement on the CT Freedom Trail and another for its tour and for being the first chartered burial ground in the United States.
 Impressive to say the least.

 For the purposes of this page, I merely parked illegally on Grove Street and snapped a few shots of the entry gate and chapel house.
-I do plan on doing the full-scale tour someday for the “oldest” curiosities page, don’t you worry.
-And if this little page piques your interest to learn more about this place, Grove Street has put together a rather informative website that I’ve linked at the bottom.
+I do plan on doing the full-scale tour someday, don’t you worry.

-For now, I’ll just grab some blurbs from that site and call it a Nationally Historic day.
+For now, I’ll just grab some blurbs from the Grove Street website and call it a Nationally Historic day.

 While proceeding down Grove Street, the outside boundary of New Haven’s “original nine squares,” one encounters an open area in pleasant contrast with the commotion of a busy city and a large university: the Grove Street Cemetery, officially called the New Haven Burying Ground.
 Should one venture further down Grove Street he would find some view of the area possible through a wrought iron fence; further on, to the intersection of High Street, would place him in front of the massive Egyptian Revival Gates to the cemetery designed by Henry Austin.

 Lured inside by the aura of tranquility sensed from without, the visitor finds immediately before him the Chapel designed according to the strictest tenets of Victorian decorum with its gilded butterfly which, to the Greeks, symbolized the flight of the soul.
 Behind the Chapel, and to either side, stretches the cemetery proper: its rigid grid of avenues and paths softened by well-groomed trees and shrubs, and named after such living things as Spruce, Sycamore, Myrtle and Ivy.
 The cemetery, established in 1796, is perhaps the oldest in the nation with this type of layout.